jubyshu/nagisaao/pages/about.md

 title: 關於
 layout: page
 permalink: /about/
-description: Start with Wordpress from 2015, and switch to Jekyll in 2018.
-Source code is on Github and deloyed with Netlify.
-Use DisqusJS as comment system, and all the posts only represent Juby's own views.
+description: Start with WordPress from 2015, and switch to Jekyll in 2018.
+The source code is on Github and deloyed with Netlify.
+Use DisqusJS as the comment system, and all the posts only represent Juby's own opinions.
 ---

 ### 關於